|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 Planning permission is issued if the application is in accordance with local or national administrative regulations.
 Of course if you are in an area of historic interest, restrictions will be tough and you really will have to conform.

-In October 2007 a new set of planning application forms came into effect.
 There are demolition permits, outline planning permits and minor works... the list goes one.
 Where the building changes are small you do have to submit a form, obtainable from the Mairie.
 For any major work, and some minor work, especially to the exterior such as window openings or change of window style, you will require planning permission.
 This paperwork goes through the Mairie and the local authorities, and if you are in an area such as a Natural Park, their architect’s department too.

 For full planning permission, the required dossier is quite a hefty affair and needs to include the following:

 Four copies are needed of each and all these papers have to then be taken to the Mairie who will forward them to the various departments for approval.
 Permission takes two to three months and once obtained, the work has to be started within the stated period on the permit.

 For large jobs, a local architect can save you endless time and effort preparing the paperwork.
 He will know his way around the system, what is permissible, and submit it all correctly.